 However, there is sometimes confusion surrounding a “voluntary recall.”
 The term may create the impression that the problem is less serious, and that the company has simply decided to recall products as a quality control measure.
 Some consumers even confuse the term “voluntary” with “optional,” assuming that they can safely make their own decisions about whether or not to use the product.

-Voluntary recalls should be taken just as seriously as a mandatory recall.
+Voluntary recalls should be taken just as seriously as mandatory recalls.

 Recent Voluntary Recalls